CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 {{< /tab >}}
 {{< /tabs >}}

-The NCLU and vtysh commands save the configuration in the `/etc/frr/frr.conf` file.
+The commands save the configuration in the `/etc/frr/frr.conf` file.
 For example:

 ```
 ...